awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-samples.md

         final String domainName = "my-test-domain";

         // Build the client using the default credentials chain.
-        // You can use the AWS CLI and run `aws configure` to set access key, secret
+        // You can use the CLI and run `aws configure` to set access key, secret
         // key, and default region.
         final AWSElasticsearch client = AWSElasticsearchClientBuilder
                 .standard()